Centre for Addiction and Mental Health

 (416) 535-8501 ext.
 33642

-Dr. Brendan Andrade is a Clinician-Scientist in the Child, Youth and Family Service and in the Margaret and Wallace McCain Centre for Child, Youth & Family Mental Health at the Centre for Addiction and Mental Health.
+Dr. Brendan Andrade is a Clinician Scientist with the Child, Youth and Emerging Adult Program (CYEAP) and the Margaret and Wallace McCain Centre for Child, Youth & Family Mental Health at CAMH.
 He is also Assistant Professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research

-Dr. Andrade’s research focuses on understanding the factors that contribute to and maintain disruptive behaviour in childhood and on clinic-based and community-based intervention for disruptive and aggressive behaviour.
+Dr. Andrade’s research focuses on determining the factors that contribute to and maintain disruptive behaviour in childhood and on clinic-based and community-based interventions for disruptive and aggressive behaviour.

 View Dr. Andrade's publications on PubMed.